Montgomery County SPCA

 Lost & Found Animals

 Each year thousands of pets escape from their owners and are found wandering their neighborhood.
 Many of these pets are quickly returned home, but many others may get confused and stray too far from home or simply be excited in exploring the area.
 These pets are often picked up by good Samaritans, local police, or animal control and brought to our shelter where we will spend a week looking for their owner.
 The majority of these pets are reunited with their families.
 If no owner is found, the pets are placed up for adoption or placed with a reputable rescue group.
+See if you lost pet is in the shelter here!

 We have many animals at each shelter that need new homes.
 Every effort is made by the staff to provide assistance and background information on the animals in order to help prospective families make the right choice.
 All animals available for adoption are vaccinated, dewormed and altered.
 A minimal fee is charged for all adoptions.
 Adoption also includes some post-adoption health care and behavioral advice.
 Adopt an Animal Today!